elorzafe/amplify-types/RFC.md

 # Utility Changes

-Amplify is proposing the following changes for the `Core` category.
+Amplify is proposing the following changes for our core utilities.

 ## Typescript support for Amplify Hub channels